 “From Zero to Hero”

 Disney loves to borrow from the public domain without returning anything.
-Many of its fairy tale films are direct adaptations of free use stories like Snow White, Alice in Wonderland, and Beauty and the Beast.
+Many of its films are direct adaptations of free use stories like Snow White, Alice in Wonderland, and Beauty and the Beast.
 Once Disney produces a version of these free stories, however, it carefully manages what should be accessible to all.
-They have proven their willingness to sue and destroy certain small businesses over what they call unlicensed merchandise, or anything which looks even somewhat like their property.
+They have proven their willingness to sue and destroy certain small businesses over what they call ‘unlicensed merchandise’, or anything which looks even somewhat like their property.
 The same shade of blue in Cinderella’s dress, for instance.
 You can still produce an adaptation of Cinderella, as it’s public domain, but you must be extremely careful of how you present that story.
-The public domain thus holds a strange duality, as it’s story and characters are free use, but thanks to companies like Disney, their shape is not.
+The public domain thus holds a strange duality, as its story and characters are free use, but thanks to companies like Disney, their shape is not.
 But what happens when you borrow a story that has no ultimate text?
 No book nor specific author.
 What happens when you try to possess something which belongs to an entire culture?

 “I haven’t seen this much love in a room since Narcissus discovered himself.”

 I have often felt that Greek myths echo forward, much like the literal Echo.
 According to the ancient Greeks, a heartbroken Echo faded into the mountains, and yet despite this retreat, her voice presses forward and multiplies.
 When we call out, she strings our words, makes them more than what they were.
 Stories work the same way.
 When one person tells a story, regardless of medium, it moves outward and echoes into other works, other reverberations.
 The myth never ends, it just transforms and spreads.
 That is what the public domain is for, to foster a non-competitive realm of creativity and support, where creators can turn to past works and make something new with them.
 Mythology has operated in this manner since the beginning.